HabanaAI/Habana_Custom_Kernel/README.md

 make
 ```
 After build, you can find libcustom_tpc_perf_lib.so in build/src directory, which is your custom kernel library, and tpc_kernel_tests in build/tests, which contains all the unit tests.
-For more details about TPC kernel writing, please visit <https://docs.habana.ai/en/latest/TPC_User_Guide/TPC_User_Guide.html>.
+For more details about TPC kernel writing, please refer to the [TPC User Guide](https://docs.habana.ai/en/latest/TPC_User_Guide/TPC_User_Guide.html) for more information.

 ## Tensorflow Custom Ops
 The user also can develop their own TF custom ops using their own TPC kernels.
-Please visit <https://github.com/HabanaAI/Model-References/tree/master/TensorFlow/examples/custom_op> for more details and make sure add your custom kernel path to environment variable GC_KERNEL_PATH, like export GC_KERNEL_PATH=/path/to/your_so/libcustom_tpc_perf_lib.so:/usr/lib/habanalabs/libtpc_kernels.so.
+Please visit [TensorFlow Custom OPs Examples](https://github.com/HabanaAI/Model-References/tree/master/TensorFlow/examples/custom_op) for more details and make sure add your custom kernel path to environment variable GC_KERNEL_PATH, like export GC_KERNEL_PATH=/path/to/your_so/libcustom_tpc_perf_lib.so:/usr/lib/habanalabs/libtpc_kernels.so.